 Mr. Ramon T. Diokno rejoined the Company as CFO effective April 1, 2008.
 He held that same position from 1985 to 1996.
-Mr. Diokno is a member of the Board of Directors of Alcantara Consolidated Resources, Inc. and Zeus Holdings, Inc. He is also the CFO of the Diamond Drilling Corporation of the Philippines (DDCP), LIDC and DMTC.
+Mr. Diokno is a member of the Board of Directors of Alcantara Consolidated Resources, Inc. and Zeus Holdings, Inc. He is also a director and the CFO of the Diamond Drilling Corporation of the Philippines (DDCP) and LIDC, and a director and Vice President of Far Southeast Gold Resources, Inc.

 Ms. Ma.
 Lourdes B. Tuason is also the Assistant Treasurer of Manila Mining Corporation and of Far Southeast Gold Resources, Inc. and Treasurer of Shipside, Inc., DDCP and LIDC.
-She is a Vice President and director of DMTC, Inc. and is a director also of LIDC and Shipside, Inc.
+She is a director also of LIDC and Shipside, Inc.

-Mr. Rene F. Chanyungco is also a director of Manila Mining Corporation, of Far Southeast Gold Resources, Inc. and of Kalayaan Copper Gold Resources, Inc. He is the Senior Vice President-Treasurer of Manila Mining Corporation and Vice President of LIDC.
+Mr. Rene F. Chanyungco is also a director and Senior Vice President-Treasurer of Manila Mining Corporation.
+He is the Vice President-Treasurer of Kalayaan Copper Gold Resources, Inc. and Vice President of LIDC.